ovadiagal/rest-demo/README.md

 Display the list of all products
 Can test by navigating to http://localhost:3000/api/products after spinning up the server locally.

-### `GET /api/products/id`
+### `GET /api/products/[id]`
 Display the information of a specific product.
-The product ID needs to be specified via a URL param.

-For example, to access the product with ID 4, navigate to http://localhost:3000/api/products/id?id=4
+For example, to access the product with ID 4, navigate to http://localhost:3000/api/products/4

 ### `POST /api/products`
 Creates a new product.
 The product information needs to be specified in the request body.
 The ID is randomly generated.